 Before I talk about the design and specs of the Elac Debut 6.2 speaker, let me mention a few notable points about the speaker.

-A newly designed tweeter and woofer not only improves the overall sound but also extends the frequency response, which takes the sound quality to the next level.
+A newly designed tweeter and woofer improve the overall sound and extends the frequency response, which takes the sound quality to the next level.

-In addition, when you maximize the sound or bass cabinet distortion is one of the common issues that ruin the overall sound quality.
+In addition, when you maximize the sound or bass cabinet, distortion is a common issue that ruins the overall sound quality.
 To prevent that, ELAC added “Internal Bracing,” which reduced the cabinet vibration and minimized the cabinet’s influence on sound quality.
 These types of features are only found in high-quality speakers.

 The speakers provide you with a well-balanced frequency range; hence you get ample bass out of them that will suit people who lean toward a bassy sound.